If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 Choice is better than coercion.

-In a free society, all transactions are voluntary.
+In a free society, all interactions are voluntary.

-The more involuntary transactions, the less free is the society.
+The more involuntary interactions, the less free is the society.

-Please see the FAQ “What are the two kinds of transactions?”.
+Please see the FAQ “What are the two kinds of interaction?”.

 Please see the FAQ “Why is choice better than coercion?”.